-Think about this, there are more than 600 million active users on Instagram and more than 500,000 businesses already engaging with them.
+Think about this, there are more than 1 billion active users on Instagram and more than 500,000 businesses already engaging with them.
 What would Instagram success look like if you were able to engage with only a fraction of these users?

 How do you know if you’re successful?

 Here are the metrics to follow to measure your Instagram success.

 Instagram is a place to post photos and videos for fun.
 And sometimes it’s really difficult to find inspiration every day.
 But I believe there is inspiration to be drawn from everything we see.
 You just have to look for it!

 And in our case, there’s inspiration to be captured (photography/design) from everything we see.
 We just have to look for it!

 But let’s get back to our main topic, how to measure our marketing success through measuring the right Instagram metrics.

 You need to track the content you post and look at the right metrics and results.
 And this depends on your strategy.